 Anecdotal feedback tells us the NZUWiL programme helped them to achieve promotion to a more senior leadership role or to lead a significant project, research or university initiative; and

 Many NZUWiL participants have increased their media profile and/or been invited to speak on issues due to their increased confidence in their expertise and role as an academic which they gained from the NZUWiL programme.

-Professor Candice Harris, Management, Auckland University of Technology and NZUWiL Alumni
+Professor Candice Harris, Head of Department, Management, Auckland University of Technology and NZUWiL Alumni

 Annemarie de Castro, Director Human Resources, Victoria University of Wellington